VirtualPlantLab/VPLDocs/docs/src/tutorials/RaytracedForest/RaytracedForest.md

-Given the scene, we can create the light sources that can approximate the solar irradiance on a given day, location and time of the day using the functions from the Sky package (see package documentation for details).
+Given the scene, we can create the light sources that can approximate the solar irradiance on a given day, location and time of the day using the functions from the  package (see package documentation for details).
 Given the latitude, day of year and fraction of the day (`f = 0` being sunrise and `f = 1` being sunset), the function `clear_sky()` computes the direct and diffuse solar radiation assuming a clear sky.
 These values may be converted to different wavebands and units using